getkub/PromptForge/docs/user-guide/README.md

 ## Next Steps

 - Read [Prompt System](prompt-system.md) to understand how prompts work
+- Try the [Web Interface](web-gui.md) for a user-friendly experience
 - Check the [Examples](../examples/README.md) section for practical use cases
+- Refer to [Troubleshooting](troubleshooting.md) if you encounter any issues